X

 • Be respectful of other graduates and the audience by staying in your seat before and after you receive your diploma and until those on the Commencement platform exit during the recessional.

-• Inappropriate behavior for this occasion includes, but is not limited to: taking of selfies while on the Commencement platform, pranks, stepping or dancing of any kind, and/or vocal or visual disruptions.
+• Inappropriate behavior for this occasion includes taking selfies while on the Commencement platform, pranks, stepping or dancing, and/or vocal or visual disruptions.

-• The use and/or possession of alcohol is strictly prohibited.
+• The use and/or possession of outside beverage, food, alcohol, or drugs is strictly prohibited.

 • All provisions of the University of Memphis Code of Student Rights and Responsibilities apply to Commencement ceremonies.